Setting up the Remove Branding add-on

-The Email footer branding is a link that appears at the bottom of emails sent via the dashboard.
-Every email sent through the dashboard will have the email footer link.
-By default, it is set to read "No tawk.to live chat account?
+The Email footer branding link appears at the bottom of emails sent via the Dashboard.
+Every email sent through the Dashboard will have the email footer link.
+By default, it appears as "No tawk.to live chat account?
 Create one for free here" and link to the main tawk.to website at https://www.tawk.to

 You can change this text by changing the Title.
-You can also change the formatting to either bold or italic by surrounding the text with asterisks (*) for bold or underscores (_) for italics and is limited to 256 characters.
+You can also change the formatting to either bold or italic by surrounding the text with asterisks (*) for bold or underscores (_) for italics.
+The text is limited to 256 characters.

 To change where the link will send the email recipient, change the Link URL.

-Here you can set up your support emails to use your own domain by changing the settings for Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM), making sure mail is sent from an authorized server, preventing spam and helping to detect forgeries.
+Here you can set up your support emails to use your own domain by changing the settings for Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM).
+This helps to prevent spam, detect forgeries, and ensure mail is sent from an authorized server.

 Enter the email you want to use as your support email and select the green Next button.

-Enter the text in bold ending with @tickets.tawk.to as your forwarding email address.
+Enter the bold text as your forwarding email address.

-When your ready, mark the check box and continue by selecting the green Verify button.
+When you're ready, mark the check box and continue by selecting the green Verify button.

 We will then check to verify that email forwarding has been set up correctly.

-It can take some time for the verification process, make sure not to leave the page before the result.
+It can take some time for the verification process, so make sure not to leave the page before you receive the result.